ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The RS MUST follow the procedures defined in {{Section 5.10.2 of RFC9200}}.
 If an RS receives a request protected with Group OSCORE from a client, the RS processes the request according to {{I-D.ietf-core-oscore-groupcomm}}.

 If the Group OSCORE verification succeeds and the target resource requires authorization, the RS retrieves the authorization information from the access token associated with the Group OSCORE Security Context.

+In particular, the RS retrieves the access token associated with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where:

+* GID is the Group Identifier of the OSCORE group, which is specified in the 'kid context' parameter of the CoAP OSCORE option in the received request.
+The RS maintains GID in its Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

+* SaltInput is the Sender ID that the client has in the OSCORE group, which is specified in the 'kid' parameter of the CoAP OSCORE option in the received request.
+The RS maintains SaltInput in its Recipient Context associated with the client, within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

+* AuthCred is the authentication credential that the client uses in the OSCORE group.
+The RS typically maintains AuthCred in its Recipient Context associated with the client, within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

+* AuthCredGM is the authentication credential of the Group Manager responsible for the OSCORE group.
+The RS typically maintains AuthCredGM in its Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 Then, the RS MUST verify that the action requested on the resource is authorized.

 If the RS has no valid access token for the client, the RS MUST reject the request and MUST reply to the client with a 4.01 (Unauthorized) error response.